• Skip to primary navigation

 Feta and pepper savoury muffins

 I make batches of these muffins for the week ahead, and store as many as I need for the week in a box, and then freeze the rest.
-Savoury muffins are great because you can change the fillings depending on what you need to use up.

-These feta and red pepper muffins are only 2 SmartPoints per muffin on WW Freestyle so you can easily fit them into your daily points allowance either for lunch or for snacks.
-Using light feta and zero percent fat Greek yoghurt in them keeps the points low.
+These feta and red pepper muffins are only 2 SmartPoints per muffin so you can easily fit them into your healthy eating plan either for lunch or for snacks.

 If you aren’t worried about the calories then do use your preferred full fat feta and yoghurt!